emilesalem/go-libs/README.md

 #### Usage
 The Env package is destined for development environment only.
 .env file is loaded automatically when package env is initialized
-To load and read environment variables in a service running locally:
+To set, load and read environment variables in a service running locally:
 - import the env package (use env.Get function to read values)
 - have a .env file located in project root directory.
 Add environment-specific variables on new lines in the form of NAME=VALUE.